 Stand with your hands on your hips.
 As you exhale, bend forward from your hips, lengthening your torso and reaching your hands toward your feet.
 With your knees straight, place your palms or fingertips on the floor just in front of or to the sides of your feet.
 (If you can’t quite reach, grasp opposite elbows so your forearms are crossed.)
 Bend a little further with each exhale and let your head hang naturally.
 Hold the stretch for 30 to 60 seconds.
-When you’re ready, place your hands on your hips and rise back up, keeping your torso long.
+When you’re ready, place your hands on your hips and hinge back up, keeping your torso lengthened and flat.

 - Cobra Pose